 Prepare for the game by placing the cards number side up on the grid in the correct order.
-The boys will take turns tossing a small bean bag onto the grid.
+The Cub Scouts will take turns tossing a small bean bag onto the grid.

 Bean bags are great for so many activities!
 If you don't have any, check these out!
 They're an Amazon best seller!

-The Cub Scout must say the point of the law that he landed on.
-For example, if he lands on number 8, the correct response would be “cheerful.”
-If he answers correctly, turn the card over so that the word is showing.
+The Cub Scout must say the point of the law that they landed on.
+For example, if they land on number 8, the correct response would be “cheerful.”
+If the Scout answers correctly, turn the card over so that the word is showing.

-If he doesn’t know the answer, the next boy in line will answer.
-The boys continue taking turns until all of the points of the Scout Law are uncovered.
+If they don't know the answer, the next Scout in line will answer.
+The kids continue taking turns until all of the points of the Scout Law are uncovered.

-As the cards are turned over, it will become harder for the boys to land on a square that hasn’t been guessed yet.
-You could either let the boy continue tossing the bag until he lands on one, or you could let the next boy in line take a turn.
+As the cards are turned over, it will become harder for the Scouts to land on a square that hasn't been guessed yet.
+You could either let the Scout continue tossing the bag until he lands on one, or you could let the next kid in line take a turn.

-This game is a bit more difficult because the boys will need to be able to figure out what number corresponds to each point of the Law.
-It’s probably best for the older boys.
+This game is a bit more difficult because the Scouts will need to be able to figure out what number corresponds to each point of the Law.
+It's probably best for the older Scouts.

-I can’t think of a way to change this up so that it’ll work well for younger boys.
+I can't think of a way to change this up so that it'll work well for younger kids.
 If you have an idea, leave a comment and let me know!